 For its price point (around $120) you get the best bang for your buck by far when it comes to both sound quality and features.
 If you can find it for under $90 like I have a few times for Prime Day or Black Friday, don’t hesitate in grabbing one (or 2).

 The Yeti excels when used by a single person in the cardioid pattern, but has the option to switch between:

 Bidirectional is great for in-person interviews and omnidirectional is great group chats or conference calls.
 Having all this flexibility in one mic makes it the best choice for new (and experienced) podcasters.

 They have included a 0 latency (no delay) headphone monitoring jack, gain control and a mute button that flashes when muted.

 Blue also keeps creating new colors for the Yeti.
-When I first got the mic I believe they only had silver and black, but now they have 7 different color combinations:
+When I first got the mic I believe they only had silver and black, but now they have a bunch of different color combinations:

 Blue also has a Yeti Pro model that includes both XLR and USB connections.

 One downside is that the mic is fairly heavy.
 I’ve heard that cheaper boom stands have trouble holding it up.
 I personally use the Heil PL2T boom with the Blue Radius II shock mount to hold and suspend the mic upside down and it works great.
 Check out some other Blue Yeti accessories here.